pnp/powerapps-samples/samples/covid-vaccine-survey/README.md

 •	As with current situation on Covid, it is important to get ourselves vaccinated.
 All the countries governments are running vaccination drive.

-•	As an organization, it become important to get survey of employees about this vaccination status.
+•	It became important for companies to conduct a survey among employees about their vaccination status.

 •	This PowerApps and SharePoint based application can be used to get the vaccination status of all the employees in organization.